rkwitt/teaching/WS2021/CV/PS/README.md

 ```

 Basically, a new browser tab should open where you see the file system
-structure of the `teaching/WS1920/CV` folder.
-Assignment notebooks for
+structure of the `teaching/WS2021/CV` folder.
-the PS reside in the `PS` subfolder.